SrikumarMuralidharan/VaccineDeliveryRobot/Part 5: Assembling and testing robot/Readme.md

 # Assembling Cap'n Kunkka - vaccine delivery robot and testing its electrical and mechanical capabilities

 ## Describing Cap'n Kunkka
 The primary focus of this module is to assemble the robot ground up.
 We are using the Baron 4WD robot as our base mobile platform and are mounting our sensors on top of it.
 A general [time lapse video](https://youtu.be/UH9t-hU0xpg) is as attached here.
-We are mounting the wheels, optical encoders,
+We are mounting the wheels, optical encoders, RaspberryPi and camera setup, Ultrasonic sensor, motor driver and the connections to the RaspberryPi were done using dupont wires.

 <div align="center">